databricks/databricks-sdk-py/docs/workspace/artifact_allowlists.rst

         Set an artifact allowlist.

         Set the artifact allowlist of a certain artifact type.
 The whole artifact allowlist is replaced with the new allowlist.
-The caller must be a metastore admin.
+The caller must be a metastore admin or have the **MANAGE ALLOWLIST** privilege on the metastore.

-        :param artifact_matchers: :class:`ArtifactMatcher`
+        :param artifact_matchers: List[:class:`ArtifactMatcher`]
+          A list of allowed artifact match patterns.
         :param artifact_type: :class:`ArtifactType`
           The artifact type of the allowlist.